Co-Evolve/moojoco/README.md

   <a href="#"><img alt="moojoco-banner" src="https://github.com/Co-Evolve/moojoco-env/blob/main/assets/banner.png?raw=true" width="100%"/></a>
 </h1>

-**moojoco** provides a unified framework for implementing and interfacing with MuJoCo and MuJoCo-XLA simulation environments.
+**MooJoCo** provides a unified framework for implementing and interfacing with MuJoCo and MuJoCo-XLA simulation environments.
 The main goal of this framework is to **unify** the development and interfaces of environments implemented in native MuJoCo (MJC) and MuJoCo-XLA (MJX).